wise0704/python-cs-events/README.md

 obj.update("new value")
 ```

-A class decorator `@events` is provided as a shortcut for event fields and
+A class decorator `@events` is provided as a shortcut for event fields:
-properties:

 ```python
 from cs_events import Event, events